Architecture in Canada

 ARCHITECTS REGISTERED OUTSIDE OF CANADA

 Architects registered in another jurisdiction outside of Canada may be eligible to apply for registration in Canada under the terms of a Mutual Recognition Agreement (MRA).
 These MRAs are formal agreements between architectural regulators in different international jurisdictions to mutually recognize the architectural credentials and qualifications of their registrants, and to provide a pathway for them to obtain registration across participating jurisdictions.
 Registration under the terms of an MRA is a streamlined process.
 Eligibility requirements vary for each MRA.
-Today, Canada has agreements in place with the United States and Mexico, the Asia Pacific Economic Cooperation (APEC), and a soon-to-be ratified agreement with Europe (ACE).
+Canada currently maintains several agreements with international regions, as outlined below.